Beyond visual impact: why great OOH advertising campaigns end up in the press

 Salamanca touches the sky: 120 mupis and 9 screens that reached media across all of Spain

-Tourism institutions have also discovered the power of Madrid’s interchange hubs to reach their target audience — and, along the way, earn editorial coverage.
+Tourism institutions have also discovered the power of Madrid’s interchange transportation hubs to reach their target audience — and, along the way, earn earned media coverage.

 The campaign received extensive coverage from Cadena SER, La Gaceta de Salamanca and Salamanca al Día, all of which highlighted the audience figures for the formats.
-At Plaza de Castilla alone, they generated 49.4 million impacts.
-Numbers that, in themselves, become an editorial argument.
+At Plaza de Castilla alone, they generated 49.4 million impressions.

 Palencia: 24 square metres at Plaza de Castilla that reached radio and digital media